Q: Do you do piercings?

 Q: Do you take walk-ins?

 A: We do take walk-ins when we have availability.
 We don’t have set walk-in days or times, so we always recommend having an appointment just to be safe.
-It is recommend that you call ahead to see if anyone will be open for walk-ins, and always ask that you keep in mind that walk-ins are first come, first served.
+It is recommend that you call ahead to see if anyone will be open for walk-ins, and we always ask that you keep in mind that walk-ins are first come, first served.
 No spots will be reserved without a deposit, and deposits are not taken over the phone.
 We have often heard "I will be there in 15 minutes" only to have the potential client never show up, and because of this we do not reserve spots verbally.

 Q: Can you tell me what my tattoo will cost?